 or @Directive

-are available to be injected in that component and all the child components
+then they are available only in that component and all of its child components

-of the lazy loaded module are available to be injected in that module and every component, pipe or directive belonging to that Module.
+of the lazy loaded module are available in that module only.

 Singleton services